Why are the lights being replaced?

 What are the old street lights being replaced with?

-Energy efficient 3000K LEDs will be installed in residential and local areas.
-For higher speed arterial streets, 4000K LED fixtures will be installed to ensure adequate safety.
+Energy efficient 3000K LEDs were installed in residential and local areas.
+For higher speed arterial streets, 4000K LED fixtures were installed to ensure adequate safety.

 How much is this project going to cost?